BenHorrisberger/bbh_full_stack/docs/DesignSpecificationsV0.1.md

-# Full Stack Project V1.0
+# Full Stack Project

 ## Overview

-V1.0 will read a CSV file(s) into a class based structure in python and provide a  command line method to parse the aircraft.
+V1.0 will read a CSV file(s) into a class based structure in python and provide a command line method to parse the AircraftList class for viable aircraft

 ## Output